timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 tools.
 It is used to keep track of which feed items have been processed.
 To clear the cache, you can simply remove the file, which will make the program process all feeds items from scratch again.
-In this case, you may want to use the ``null`` output plugin to avoid doing any sort of processing to catchup with the feeds.
+In this case, you should use the ``--catchup`` argument to avoid duplicate processing.
+You can also use the ``null`` output plugin to the same effect.

 Limitations
 -----------